About

 STATMENT

-I am interested in how paintings can create nostalgia through color and pattern, while evoking the feeling of a glimmer—a micro moment of joy.
+Through wall-scale paintings, stuffed handheld sculptures, and outdoor installations, I explore nostalgia through color and pattern, while evoking the feeling of a glimmer—a micro moment of joy.
 Glimmers remind us of the beauty in human connection, and I aim to celebrate that sense of shared experience.

 Pam Poquette (she/her) is an artist, educator, and arts administrator based in the Hudson Valley, NY, whose work explores themes of glimmers by evoking nostalgia through color and pattern.
 Pam's work has been supported by NYSCA's Statewide Community Regrant Program for her project Little Comforts, as well as by the Create Council on the Arts and Columbia County, NY, Catalyst Grant for her project Consolations.
 She has also received a Teagle Foundation grant in recognition of her work as an educator.

-Pam has attended several residencies, including Vermont Studio Center, Walkaway House, and Collar Works, and she will be in residence at ChaNorth this summer.
-Alongside her studio work, Pam is the founder of Home Studio Chats, a project dedicated to supporting and promoting the work of artists who primarily create in home studios.
+Pam has attended several residencies, including Vermont Studio Center, Walkaway House, and Collar Works, and ChaNorth.
+Alongside her studio practice, Pam is the founder of Home Studio Chats, a project dedicated to supporting and promoting the work of artists who primarily create in home studios.

 She received her MFA from the University at Albany and her BFA from The College of Saint Rose.
 Her work has recently been exhibited at the University Art Museum in Albany, NY; Joyce Goldstein Gallery in Chatham, NY; The Green Lodge in Chatham, NY; Collar Works in Troy, NY; Onondaga Community College in Syracuse, NY; and Trestle Gallery in Brooklyn, NY.